 This route combines the highlights of the Datca peninsula with visits to the Greek islands of Symi and Rhodes.
 Making stops at Bozukkale and Bozburun before continuing on to the Datca peninsula, there is endless culture and history to be experienced in this region as Bozukkale is home to the ancient city of Loryma and nine temples that visitors are able to tour.
 The 50 mile long Datca peninsula is the meeting point for the Mediterranean and Aegean seas.
 Because this pristine area is fairly difficult to reach by land (with many preferring to holiday in the nearby cities of Bodrum and Marmaris), this is a relatively untouched area with stunning natural beauty.
 There are plenty of hidden coves and beaches, only accessible by boat, and blue cruising is a fabulous way to enjoy this hard to reach places.

-After Datca, your gulet will venture into Greek waters towards the Dodecandese Greek islands of Symi and Rhodes.
-Symi is the perfect place to watch the sunset and be sure to get out your camera while approaching the unique harbor with its 19th century neo-classical houses and pine covered hills.
-Rhodes is the largest of the Dodecandese islands and can be explored in a number of ways.
-The island boasts a large medieval city and tours from the city center can take you to beautiful spots located all around the 150 mile long coastline.
+After Datca, your gulet will venture into Greek waters towards the Dodecanese Greek islands of Symi and Rhodes.
+Symi is the perfect place to watch the sunset and be sure to get out your camera while approaching the unique harbour with its 19th-century neo-classical houses and pine-covered hills.
+Rhodes is the largest of the Dodecanese islands and can be explored in a number of ways.
+The island boasts a large medieval city and tours from the city centre can take you to beautiful spots located all around the 150-mile long coastline.
 The nightlife in the towns of Rhodes and Lindos are a great way to end your day after exploring historical sights and enjoying a delicious meal on board.